 Cherry –Ann Fraser marks her debut in this edition.

-A legend at 31!
-Just how does it feel- one wonders being Mohammed; to see the game steeping into her shoes; which means being the feet that have walked time and again toward conquering great feats, none more so that emerging as the leading wicket-taker in a format that’s often about white-ball bashing and big run smacking?
+To see the game stepping into her shoes; which means the feet that have walked time and again toward conquering great feats, none more so than emerging as the leading wicket-taker in a format that’s often about white-ball bashing and big scoring ways.

 There’s so much to admire about Windies’ ever-smiling legend.
 But for now, just derive awe from some mind-bending numbers: